Type 2 Diabetes and Obesity Research

-The nature of this relationship remains to be established and continues to be understood through collaborative interdisciplinary research efforts at the University of Florida.
+The nature of this relationship remains to be established and continues to be understood through interdisciplinary research efforts at UF Health.

 - Routine screening of NAFLD- Magenetic Resonance Imaging & Spectroscopy (MRS) techniques are employed to screen patients with NAFLD for T2DM and NASH, in addition to liver biopsies for individuals who are at highest risk of disease progression

 - Exploring Patient Metabolic Profile- UF research continues to unlock the complex role of ethnic makeup in patients diagnosed with NAFLD, such as high rates of sedentarism, obesity, and Hispanic ancestry